 And this veterinarian states that “It has been estimated that if an animal eats enough acorns to be equivalent to 6 percent of body weight toxic effects will occur.”

-The bigger concern of dogs eating acorns is that it can cause an obstruction in the GI tract if swallowed whole or they could cause GI irritation.
+Smaller dogs might be more at risk for acorns being a choking hazard but the biggest concern of acorn toxicity in dogs is that it can cause an intestinal obstruction in the GI tract if swallowed whole or they could cause irratation in the digestive tract.

 It is said that green acorns are more toxic to dogs than brown ones and the bigger the cap the more acid it contains.